bottlerocket-os/bottlerocket/variants/README.md

 See [_Update Policy_ in the Security Features document](../SECURITY_FEATURES.md#update-policy) for information on when and how Bottlerocket applies security patches to variants.

-### aws-k8s-1.23: Kubernetes 1.23 node

-The [aws-k8s-1.23](aws-k8s-1.23/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.23, 1.24, and 1.25 clusters.

-### aws-k8s-1.23-nvidia: Kubernetes 1.23 NVIDIA node

-The [aws-k8s-1.23-nvidia](aws-k8s-1.23-nvidia/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
-It also includes the required packages to configure containers to leverage NVIDIA GPUs.
-It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

-This variant is compatible with Kubernetes 1.23, 1.24, and 1.25 clusters.

 ### aws-k8s-1.24: Kubernetes 1.24 node

 The [aws-k8s-1.24](aws-k8s-1.24/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.